-- Complete all required Clinical Compliance requirements [see Clinical Compliance section] - Contact their Regional Clinical Faculty (RCF) to discuss clinical site preparation and requirements prior to completing and submitting the Clinical Site Approval From (CSAF). - The CSAF is submitted through the Community Map, Instructions for completing the CSAF can be found in CB 101 (Canvas). - The RCF will assign a Clinical Bound date once the student has at least one clinical site accepted by their RCF on My Clinical Plan. - Students with incomplete clinical compliance [see Clinical Compliance section] prior to open registration will result in a registration block preventing Clinical Bound course registration. - Clinical sites and preceptors must be credentialed before students can begin clinical experiences at the site. - Review the Clinical Practicum Policies in the FNU Catalog. - Review CB 101 to prepare for Clinical Bound and the clinical practicum - Contact preceptor to finalize arrangements for clinical. - Arrange a pre-clinical orientation meeting with preceptor before or after Clinical Bound. - Schedule the Transition to Clinical Interview with RCF prior to attending Clinical Bound.
+- Complete all required Clinical Compliance requirements [see Clinical Compliance section] - Contact their Regional Clinical Faculty (RCF) to discuss clinical site preparation and requirements prior to completing and submitting the Clinical Site Approval From (CSAF). - The CSAF is submitted through the Community Map, Instructions for completing the CSAF can be found on the Credentialing Department Home Page and in CB 101 (Canvas). - The RCF will assign a Clinical Bound date once the student has at least one-approved clinical site accepted approved by their RCF on My Clinical Plansubmitted. - Students with incomplete clinical compliance [see Clinical Compliance section] prior to open registration will result in a registration block preventing Clinical Bound course registration.with no clinical sites submitted prior to open registration the term before CB-will result in a block preventing registration for Clinical Bound and all courses taken at CB-will be ineligible to register for or attend Clinical Bound. - DNP students submit the Clinical Site Approval Form in the DNP Clinical Prep 101 in Canvas. - CPotential clinical sites and preceptors must be credentialed before students can begin clinical experiences at the site. - Review the Clinical Practicum Policies in the FNU Catalog. - Review CB 101 to prepare for Clinical Bound and the clinical practicum - Contact preceptor to finalize arrangements for clinical. - Arrange a pre-clinical orientation meeting with preceptor before or after Clinical Bound. - Schedule the Transition to Clinical Interview with RCF prior to attending Clinical Bound.
 Complete necessary forms and upload to RCF before scheduled interview.